saraobialero/Bookstore_Java-Evolution-HashSet-IO-JDBC-Servlet-Spring-Boot/README.md

 - This version requires a servlet container like Tomcat to run.
 - Ensure all required dependencies are properly configured in the `pom.xml` file.
-- The `web.xml` file in the `webapp/WEB-INF` directory is crucial for servlet mapping and filter configuration.